12 Reasons Why Watermelon Dischidia Leaves are Yellowing and How to Fix Them

 12 Reasons for Watermelon Dischidia yellowing leaves and remedies

-Water the Watermelon Dischidia moderately during the growing season and allow the to 2-3 inches of soil to dry out between waterings.
-Reduce watering during the cold season but do not allow the soil to dry out completely.
-Learn more on how to water houseplants the correct way.
+Water your Watermelon Dischidia when the top 2-3 inches of soil dry out and do not allow the soil to dry out completely.
+Do not water on a schedule

-Move the Watermelon Dischidia to a brighter spot where it will receive bright light with 4-6 hours of morning sunshine or use grow lights if you do not have adequate natural lighting in your home.
-Check out these full spectrum grow lights on Amazon.
+Move your Watermelon Dischidia to a brighter spot where it will receive bright light with 4-6 hours of morning sunshine or use full spectrum grow lights if you do not have adequate natural lighting in your home.

 Watermelon Discidia, Dischidia ovata

 Poor quality soil does not drain well and easily becomes compacted or soggy which can negatively impact the growth of the plant.
-Dischidia ovata requires soil that does not hold excessive amounts of water.
 Soggy soil can lead to root-rot which is characterized by yellowing leaves.

-Pot your Watermelon Dischidia in good quality soil that is loose, free-draining and rich in organic matter.
-Cactus and succulents mixes are ideal as they drain properly.
+Pot your Watermelon Dischidia in loose, free-draining that is rich in organic matter.
+Most Cactus and succulents mixes are perfect as they drain easily.

-Underfeeding Watermelon Dischidia implies that the plant is not getting enough nutrients need for growth and energy.
+Enough nutrients are needed for growth and energy.
 Inadequate nutrients in the actively growing tips causes nutrients to be withdrawn from the older lower leaves which begin to yellow and drop.

-Feed your Dischidia ovata in the growing season with a slow release fertilizer as per the manufacturer's instructions.
+Feed your Dischidia ovata with a slow release fertilizer twice in the growing season.
+Take care not to overfeed; follow the manufacturer's instructions.

-Regularly flush out the salts from the soil by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
-Learn more on how to feed houseplants.
+Regularly flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.

 7. Pest Infestations